 Certain statements contained in this filing are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, including but not limited to statements related to expectations about global macroeconomic trends and industry developments, plans for future business development activities, anticipated costs of revenues, product mix and service revenues, research and development and selling, general and administrative activities, and liquidity and capital needs and resources.
 When used in this report, the words "may," "expect," "forecast," "anticipate," "intend," "plan," "believe," "could," "seek," "project," "estimate," and similar expressions are generally intended to identify forward-looking statements.
 Undue reliance should not be placed on these forward-looking statements, which reflect opinions only as of the date of this quarterly report.
-Such forward-looking statements are subject to risks, uncertainties, and other factors that could cause actual results to differ materially from future results expressed or implied by such forward-looking statements.
-For further information about these and other factors that could affect our future results, please see "Risk Factors" in Item 1A of our annual report on Form 10-K for the year ended December 31, 2014.
-Investors are cautioned that forward-looking statements are not guarantees of future performance and involve risks and uncertainties, and that actual results may differ materially from those contemplated by such forward-looking discussion should be read in conjunction with the condensed consolidated financial statements for the three months ended March 31, 2015 and 2014, including the notes to those statements, included elsewhere in this quarterly report.
-We also recommend the following discussion be read in conjunction with the condensed consolidated financial statements for the tree months ended March 31, 2015 and 2014, including the notes to those statements, included elsewhere in this quarterly report.
-We also recommend
+Such forward-looking statements are subject to risks, uncertainties, and other factors that could cause actual results to differ materially from future results, please see "Risk Factors" in Item 1A of our annual report on Form 10-K for the year ended December 31, 2014.
+Investors are cautioned that forward-looking statements are not guarantees of future performance and involve risks and uncertainties, and that actual results may differ materially from those contemplated by such forward-looking statements for the three and nine months ended September 30, 2015 and 2014, including the notes to those statements, included elsewhere in this quarterly report.
+We also recommend the following discussion be read in conjunction with management's discussion and analysis and consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2014.